 “That’s not fair!” my 11-year-old screamed at me.
-Maddie stormed from my parents’ porch, where we’d been talking, and slammed the heavy oak and glass door leading into the house.
+James stormed from my parents’ porch, where we’d been talking, and slammed the heavy oak and glass door leading into the house.
 Opened it.
 Slammed it.
 Opened it.
 Slammed it.

 This wasn’t how I’d imagined the first day of summer vacation unfolding.